Australia 1-0 Republic of Ireland: Steph Catley penalty powers Women's World Cup co-hosts to opening victory

 Australian captain Catley described her side's performance as "overzealous" under the pressure of competing as a host nation, but managed to hold her nerve long enough to sweep home a 52nd-minute penalty to end Ireland's impressive resistance.

-The strike sparked an eruption of joy from fans inside Stadium Australia, but the struggle to replace Kerr with any real firepower was exposed, while Ireland, unlucky to come away empty-handed, came close to rescuing an equaliser late on.
+The strike sparked an eruption of joy from fans inside Stadium Australia, but the struggle to replace Kerr with any real firepower was exposed, while Ireland, unlucky to come away empty-handed, came close to rescuing an equaliser as nerves jangled late on.

 Forward Caitlin Foord wasted the chance to double Australia's lead by heading aimlessly across goal in the 68th minute, but that presaged Ireland's best period as they deserted their strategy of containment in favour of an aggressive counter-press.